 With additional years of data collected after the completion of the original EC impact study, this efficacy follow-up study assessed longer-term impacts of ECs on students' college enrollment and degree attainment outcomes as well as differential EC impacts based on student background characteristics.
 In addition, we explored the role of students' high school experiences in mediating the EC impacts on students' college enrollment and degree completion 6 years after expected high school graduation.
 Overall, the findings show positive EC impacts on various postsecondary outcomes over the time period examined in this study.
 These positive impacts were similarly observed for students from different family backgrounds, but some of the impacts were stronger for students with higher levels of Grade 8 achievement.
-Moreover, we found that while students' high school experiences had a limited role in mediating EC impacts on college enrollment outcomes, they accounted for significant portions of the EC impacts on degree completion outcomes.
+Moreover, we found that while students' high school experiences had a limited role in mediating EC impacts on college enrollment outcomes.
 A more detailed summary of findings associated with each of the study's RQs is presented below.